-If you are interested in Western Australia diving, it’s best to go between September and December.
+If you are interested in Western part of Australia diving, it’s best to go between September and December.
 Be sure to book early, because as mentioned, a liveaboard is the only way to explore Rowley Shoals so trips fill up fast!

 Australia Diving Safety

 The Great Barrier Reef is one of the best liveaboard destinations for beginner divers as the current is very mild and the dives here have excellent visibility.
 This has led to many divers completing their Open Water PADI courses on liveaboards here, but obviously, diving anywhere isn’t without its risks.

 While scuba diving in Australia, be aware of your surroundings, listen to your guide, and beware of “stinger season.”
 Stinger season is from November until May and it’s a time where there is an abundance of jellyfish and stingers in the waters.

 This shouldn’t be an issue with a liveaboard as they will most likely provide you with a stinger wetsuit but it’s always good to be aware of potential dangers.

 Regardless of where you’re diving, it’s advisable that you always have a neon dive flag or collapsible pole stowed in your BC pocket in case the current sweeps you astray.

 For peace of mind during your diving adventures, we recommend having dive insurance in case of any medical emergencies.

 Australia is easy to get to, with many airports that receive international flights daily.

 If you’re taking a trip to the Great Barrier Reef, your liveaboard will depart and return to Cairns.
 Cairns has an international airport, so it’s likely you will be able to fly directly there.